Managing PostgreSQL extensions

 pg_repack

-command, pass the -k flag in to bypass the check for superuser.
-For example,pg_repack -k [OPTION]...
-[DBNAME]
+pg_repackcommand, pass the -k flag in to bypass the check for superuser.
+See the following example:pg_repack -k [OPTION]...
+[DBNAME] -

 Available extensions

-This list is what is returned from a Databases for PostgreSQL deployment running PostgreSQL version 12.
-For a list of available extensions on your deployment, use SELECT name FROM pg_available_extensions;
+See the following list of all available extensions.
+For a list of available extensions on your deployment, use SELECT name FROM pg_available_extensions; in psql.

 ibmclouddb=> SELECT name FROM pg_available_extensions order by 1;